Ares-Developers/Ares-docs/bugfixes/type2/mindcontrollerparasites.rst

-.. index:: Parasites; Mind-controller parasites will no longer draw the mind-control link when the the target is selected.
+.. index:: Parasites; Mind-controller parasites will no longer draw the mind-control link

 =========================
 Mind-Controller Parasites